konveyor/konveyor.github.io/content/Move2Kube/Tutorials/customKubeYAML.md

 INFO[0000] Plan can be found at [/Users/user/m2k.plan].
 ```

 5. View the generated plan file in YAML format.
-Notice Move2Kube has detected our `custom-cluster-selector` as `customizationsDir` which will be used during the *Transform* phase.
+Notice Move2Kube has detected the `custom-cluster-selector` as `customizationsDir` which will be used during the *Transform* phase.

 ```console
 $ cat m2k.plan